 Of course, we all would prefer not to be in an accident, but since we can’t control the actions of others, it’s best to know what to do if you are involved in one.
 Esurance advises travelers to take the following steps after an accident.
 Always remember that your safety comes first.

-Move to a safe area (if you can) — If it’s safe to do so and you aren’t seriously injured, move your car out of further harm’s way, like to the shoulder of the road.
+- Move to a safe area (if you can) — If it’s safe to do so and you aren’t seriously injured, move your car out of further harm’s way, like to the shoulder of the road.
 If moving your car just isn’t possible, flip on your hazards to warn other drivers that your vehicle isn’t going anywhere any time soon.
+After ensuring safety, it might be wise to consult an experienced car accident lawyer to understand your rights and responsibilities.

-Check on others involved — Check on all the other parties involved, including drivers, passengers, and pedestrians, to make sure no one is hurt.
+- Check on others involved — Check on all the other parties involved, including drivers, passengers, and pedestrians, to make sure no one is hurt.
 Call 911 if anyone may be injured.
 Even a seemingly minor symptom like dizziness should be checked out by a health care professional.
+If there are any disputes or concerns about liability, it might be a good time to consult with a personal injury lawyer.

-At Neale & Fhima, we have extensive experience helping clients file successful personal injury claims and our services are 100% free until we collect compensation for you.
+At Neale & Fhima, we have extensive experience as accident claim lawyers helping clients file successful personal injury claims and our services are 100% free until we collect compensation for you.
 Call or email us today for a consultation on your case.